joaquinrz/capi-aks/README.md

 # Create the new resource group
 az group create -n $AZURE_RG_NAME -l $AZURE_LOCATION

-# Create AKS Cluster (this will take a 5-10 mins)
+# Create AKS Cluster (this will take about 5-10 mins)
 az aks create -g $AZURE_RG_NAME -n capi-management --node-count 1 --generate-ssh-keys

 # Connect to the management cluster
 az aks get-credentials --resource-group $AZURE_RG_NAME --name capi-management

 # Verify AKS node is ready
-k get nodes
+kubectl get nodes

 # You should be able to see the nodepool to be in Ready state